Solar and Battery Systems: How to Design a Home Off-Grid Energy Setup

 Lithium-ion batteries, like the ones found in our fast-charging portable power banks, are a more modern solution.
 They are lightweight, require no maintenance, and have a much longer lifespan.
 Most importantly, you can safely use 80-90% of their stored energy.
 While the initial cost is higher, their longevity and deeper discharge capability often make them a more economical choice over the life of your system.

-How to Read Battery Specs: Capacity and Discharge
+Understand Battery Capacity and Discharge

 Battery capacity, measured in amp-hours (Ah), determines how much energy your bank can store.
 To size your battery bank correctly, you need to plan for "days of autonomy"—the number of days your system can power your essentials without any sun.
 This is your safety net for cloudy weather.